 Recommended: You'll want to have a good English to English dictionary.
 I strongly recommend you bring your English dictionary to each class if you want to improve your spelling, vocabulary, and comprehension.
-A good Thesaurus is also very important to your language development.

 BCIT Policy Information for Students: As a BCIT student, you should familiarize yourself with the following BCIT policies and the procedures used in applying these policies: